coin-or/Couenne/README.md

-## Improve this page, report a bug, contribute to Couenne
+## Report a bug, contribute to Couenne

 As an open-source code, contributions to Couenne are welcome.
 To submit a contribution to Couenne, please follow the [COIN-OR guidelines](http://www.coin-or.org/contributions.html).